 Leadership values are not only confined to the running of a political campaign, party or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful any business.

 The share price can decline sharply and worse yet, it can lead to the exit of senior staff members and thus undermining the business, its leadership values and objectives.

 This is even most relevant when dealing with a company that has a multinational operational facet such as the Murray and Roberts Group – a South African company that operates in a global setting.

 Such a diverse set of operations requires a varied set of objectives spearheaded by a solid leadership path.

 An effective and responsible leader is one who is attuned to their followers, responsive, possesses the necessary competencies, serves with humility, is ethical and adopts a sustainable approach to leadership.

-A leader who possesses all these attributes is one who can rise above adversity and lead their followers in a way lead promotes innovation, motivates, develops skills, promotes personal growth and encourages improved performance – Moyo
+A leader who possesses all these attributes is one who can rise above adversity and lead their followers in a way that promotes innovation, motivates, develops skills, promotes personal growth and encourages improved performance – B.Moyo

 Employees should be encouraged to take responsibility for their actions because responsibility and effectiveness are complimentary.
 The demise of US energy company Enron, for example, was due to a failure of management to execute communication-based responsibility, internally and externally.

-In such an environment, leaders that are attuned, responsive and possess the right competencies can draw on referent and expert power as their way to influence followers to exhibit the same traits.
+In such an environment, leaders that are attuned, responsive and possess the right competencies can expert power as their way to influence followers to exhibit the same traits.

-Being the largest employer in the locality directly implied that Murray and Roberts had to be consistent with the idiomatic Zulu expression of “Umuntu ngumuntu ngabantu.
-(I am because you are, you are because we are.
+Being the largest employer in the locality directly implied that Murray and Roberts had to be consistent with the idiomatic Zulu expression of “Umuntu ngumuntu ngabantu”.
+This means: I am because you are, you are because we are.

 Finally, a practical leader will also consider any upcoming projects with the lens of understanding the environment that surrounds them to incorporate the concept of sustainability.

 These traits might sound like they need to be learned but most should be already ingrained or come naturally to you or your leaders.